HIV, AIDS, and Sexually Transmitted Infections

 - Providing women, men, and youth with comprehensive information needed to make informed and voluntary decisions about ways to prevent HIV and other STIs

-- Increasing access to adult male circumcision, a procedure proven to reduce the risk of acquiring HIV from a female partner
+- Increasing access to voluntary male circumcision, a procedure proven to reduce the risk of acquiring HIV from a female partner

 - Engaging men as partners in reproductive health